 \label{sec:proteomicExpt}

-This thesis is about designing the MudPIT-iTRAQ$^{\rm TM}$ proteomics experiments.
+This thesis focuses on the design of the MudPIT-iTRAQ$^{\rm TM}$ proteomics experiments.
 Proteomic studies require the use of a combination of technologies, coupled with database searching, to identify and quantify the proteins within a target cell, tissue or biofluid.
-This section aims to describe these identifications and measurements in detail which would help in designing the proteomics experiments using the technologies described.
+This section aims to describe these identifications and measurements in detail, which would help design proteomics experiments using the technologies described.
 Section~\ref{subsec:protein} thus provides a detailed introduction to proteins and some of their properties, and defines the term proteome.
-Section~\ref{subsec:MudPIT} describes the process of separating a complex protein mixture into smaller subunits so the high resolution measurements of the proteins’ constituent components can be made.
-Section~\ref{subsec:iTRAQ} describes a recent protein labelling technology that enables the simultaneous analysis of multiple protein complex protein mixtures.
+Section~\ref{subsec:MudPIT} describes the process of separating a complex protein mixture into smaller subunits to enable high resolution measurements of the constituent components of proteins.
+Section~\ref{subsec:iTRAQ} describes a recent protein labelling technology that enables the simultaneous analysis of complex multi-protein mixtures.

 \subsection{Proteins and the Proteome}